-The United States joins efforts with Ireland in taking down the most important drug trafficking organization of the country managed by the Kinahans.
+The United States joins efforts with Ireland in taking down the most important drug trafficking organization in the country managed by the Kinahans.

 The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) on April 11 designated the Kinahan Organized Crime Group (KOCG) as a key target in the fight against criminal activities, similar to the Camorra in Italy or the Yakuza in Japan.